 The researchers were able to achieve their goal of creating conflict as all of the members of the patient group said they felt their levels of anxiety, anger and sadness rise during the discussion.

 After the discussion was over, the patients with back pain were asked to take part in a 10-minute exercise program and were asked if they felt more pain.
 The study found that patients with higher depression scores were more likely to perceive criticism and feel more pain.
 Spouses who exhibited the greatest amount of anger and hostility toward the patient were more likely to cause pain and depression.

 The researchers adjusted for other factors that influence pain and the link between spousal hostility and patient pain levels only remained statistically meaningful for women patients, according to Reuters.

 “These findings point toward the harmful effects of specific negative spouse communication directed toward pain patients,” said John Burns of Rush University in Chicago, who led the study.
 The researchers hope that this might spur marital intervention for patients dealing with pain.

 Total Chiro Will Help You Put Together a Pain Management Plan

-At Total Chiropractic, we want to help our patients and their families maintain a positive approach to treatment.
+At Total Chiropractic Care and Wellness, we want to help our patients and their families maintain a positive approach to treatment.
 We’ll help design a pain management plan that’s right for you.
 To get started, contact us today.